 Personal data refers to any information you have about your customers and staff - from address details to opinions about your products and services.
-Whether you use this information for payroll or invoicing, you must comply with the Data Protection Act (DPA), which attempts to protect the privacy of individuals while enabling businesses and other organisations to operate effectively.
+In essence, it is any data from which an individual can be identified and, under the GDPR, includes a wider array of information than before, including online identifiers like IP addresses and even some pseudonymised data.
+Whatever you use personal data for, you must comply with the GDPR, which attempts to protect the privacy of individuals while enabling businesses and other organisations to operate effectively.

 "It's important to ensure that an individual's privacy is protected as soon as their information is received," says Peter Driscoll, ex chair of the National Association of Data Protection Officers.
 "And you must only use the information for the purposes you said you would use it for.
 If you tell someone their information will be used to pay their account, you should not use it for market research."